hmrc/self-assessment-bsas-api/resources/public/api/conf/1.0/scenarios/submit_se_adjustments.md

-<p>Scenario simulations using Gov-Test-Scenario headers is only available in the sandbox environment.</p>
+<p>Scenario simulations using Gov-Test-Scenario headers are only available in the sandbox environment.</p>
 <table>
     <thead>
         <tr>